nishantrai18/cocon/README.md

 Scripts for qualitative evaluation will be added here.

-### CoCon-pretrained weights

-The pre-trained weights will be made available here.

 ### Acknowledgements

 Portions of code have been borrowed from [DPC](https://github.com/TengdaHan/DPC).
 Feel free to refer to their great